Ivermectin: Mechanism of action

 Ivermectin and its related drugs act by interfering with the nerve and muscle functions of helminths and insects.
 The drug binds to glutamate-gated chloride channels common to invertebrate nerve and muscle cells.
 The binding pushes the channels open, which increases the flow of chloride ions and hyper-polarizes the cell membranes, paralyzing and killing the invertebrate.
 Ivermectin is safe for mammals (at the normal therapeutic doses used to cure parasite infections) because mammalian glutamate-gated chloride channels only occur in the brain and spinal cord: the causative avermectins usually do not cross the blood–brain barrier, and are unlikely to bind to other mammalian ligand-gated channels.

 Pharmacokinetics

 Ivermectin can be given by mouth, topically, or via injection.
+Oral doses are absorbed into systemic circulation; the alcoholic solution form is more orally available than tablet and capsule forms.
+Ivermectin is widely distributed in the body.

-It does not readily cross the blood–brain barrier of mammals due to the presence of P-glycoprotein (the MDR1 gene mutation affects the function of this protein).
+Ivermectin does not readily cross the blood-brain barrier of mammals due to the presence of P-glycoprotein (the MDR1 gene mutation affects the function of this protein).
 Crossing may still become significant if ivermectin is given at high doses, in which case brain levels peak 2–5 hours after administration.
-In contrast to mammals, ivermectin can cross the blood–brain barrier in tortoises, often with fatal consequences.
+In contrast to mammals, ivermectin can cross the blood-brain barrier in tortoises, often with fatal consequences.

+Ivermectin is metabolized into eight different products by human CYP3A4, two of which (M1, M2) remain toxic to mosquitos.
+M1 and M2 also have longer elimination half-lives of about 55 hours.
+CYP3A5 produces a ninth metabolite.